ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-josephoforkansi/writing/proposals/show_proposal_one.md

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-You must retype the sentence here in order to digitally sign your pledge.

 I adhered to the Allegheny College Honor Code while completing this project.

-**IMPORTANT:** If you do not type the required sentence then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.
+**IMPORTANT:** If you do not type the required sentence, then the course instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.